-We now evaluate the proposed node reliability estimation protocols in adversarial conditions.
-We consider that the adversary controls a set $A$ of malicious nodes and wants to attack a set $T$ of honest reliable target nodes, where $|A|$ and $|T|$ range from one node to up to $40\%$ of two mixnet layers ($32$ out of $80$ nodes in each layer).
-The details of the experimental setup can be found in Appendix~\ref{appendix-setup-adversarial}.

-To attack a target node, an adversary node needs to share an edge with the target, either as predecessor or as successor.
-If the adversary is the successor of the target, then it simply drops packets coming from a target without registering them in its Bloom filter.
-If the adversary is the predecessor of a target, then it registers the received packet tags in the Bloom filter but then drops packets directed to the target, instead of actually sending them.
-The purpose of the attack is to degrade the measured reliability of target nodes compared to their true reliability.
-Thus, the adversary is more successful as the protocol more heavily underestimates the true reliability of target nodes.
-The cost of the attack for the adversary is an `opportunity cost' given by measured reliability degradation suffered by adversarial nodes due to dropping packets for the attack.
+{\bf Adversarial setting.} We next evaluate the proposed node reliability estimation protocol under adversarial conditions.
+We consider an adversary that controls a set $A$ of malicious nodes and aims to degrade the measured reliability of a set $T$ of honest and reliable target nodes.
+The sizes $|A|$ and $|T|$ range (independently) from a single node up to $40\%$ of two non-adjacent mixnet layers ($32$ out of $80$ nodes per layer).
+To attack a target node, an adversarial node must share an edge with the target---either as its predecessor or successor.
+If the adversary is the successor, it simply drops packets coming from the target without recording them in its tag-commitment.
+If the adversary is the predecessor, it registers the received packet tags in the tag-commitment, but drops the packets instead of forwarding them to the target.
+The goal of the attack is to degrade the measured reliability of the targets relative to their true reliability.
+The more the protocol underestimates the reliability of the target nodes, the more effective the attack.
+The adversary’s cost is the ``opportunity cost'' incurred from its own degraded measured reliability, due to having dropped packets.